 Topological Relations: Finally the Model defines truly spatiotemporal topological relations.
 P10 falls within (contains) is the complete inclusion of one spacetime volume in another.
 It should not be confused with inclusion in the spatial and temporal projection, which may be larger.
 E.g. in 14 AD, Mesopotamia was not within the Roman Empire.
 Further, the properties P132 spatiotemporally overlaps with and its negation P133 is spatiotemporally separated from are fundamental to argue about temporary parthood, possible continuity etc.

-Literature:

-N. Guarino (ed.), Formal Ontology in Information Systems.
-Proceedings of FOIS’98, Trento, Italy, 6-8 June 1998.
-Amsterdam, IOS Press, pp. 3-15.

-Meghini C. &, Doerr M., 2018.
-A first-order logic expression of the CIDOC conceptual reference model, International Journal of Metadata, Semantics and Ontologies, Vol.13 No.2, pp.131 - 149

 Specific Modelling Constructs

 About Types